austin-starks/NextTrade/README.md

 [Read More about it here](https://medium.com/@austin-starks/i-created-an-open-source-automated-trading-platform-f9d94575ceba)

-For a faster, more configurable next-generation platform, [check out NexusTrade](https://nexustrade.onrender.com/)
+For a fully functional platform, [check out NexusTrade](https://nexustrade.onrender.com/).
+NexusTrade is a AI-Powered automated trading and investment platform that allows users to create, test, optimize, and deploy algorithmic trading strategies.
+It's faster and more configurable than NextTrade and easier to use.

 ## Features